Itamaraty Palace

 The Itamaraty Palace (Palácio Itamaraty), also known as the Palace of the Arches (Palácio dos Arcos), is the headquarters of the Ministry of Foreign Affairs of Brazil.
 It is located in the national capital of Brasília.
 The building was designed by architect Oscar Niemeyer and inaugurated on April 21, 1970.
 It is located to the east of the National Congress building along the Ministries Esplanade, near the Praça dos Três Poderes (Three Powers Plaza).
+One of its most iconic features is the gravity defying spiral interior staircase.

+The project had the collaboration of legendary Brazilian landscape designer Roberto Burle Marx who created all of the Palace's gardens.

 In Brazil, Itamaraty is generally used as a metonymy for the Ministry of Foreign Affairs.
 The name stems from that of the palace in Rio de Janeiro which was the headquarters of the ministry before the Brazilian capital and government were moved to Brasília.

+History

+Itamaraty Palace is the headquarters of the Ministry of Foreign Affairs of Brazil.
+It is located in the national capital of Brasília, to the east of the National Congress building along the Ministries Esplanade, near the Praça dos Três Poderes.
+It was building in 1969 and 1979, and opened on April 21, 1970.

+In 2007, the building was listed on the National Historic Heritage of Brazil.